 - Export real-time reports

-The cloud-based, full Arcoro HCM platform can be offered by partners as the full suite, or by each individual module.
+The cloud-based, full Arcoro HR platform can be offered by partners as the full suite, or by each individual module.
 These modules are integrated with over 300 partners and are completely scalable to meet the everchanging requirements of your clientele.
 The full platform includes: